+Dermadry is a trusted solution showcased on the International Hyperhidrosis Society's website.
 Dermadry offers a solution for people who suffer from palmar (hands), plantar (feet) and axillary (underarms) hyperhidrosis that is needle-free and drug-free.
-Its products are designed to treat customers’ specific needs, whether an individual sweats only from their hands and feet, only from their underarms or from all three areas. .
+Its products are designed to treat specific customer needs, whether an individual sweats only from their hands and feet, only from their underarms or from all three areas.

 Dermadry is indicated for the treatment of people of at least 13-years-old suffering from moderate to severe axillary, palmar and/or plantar hyperhidrosis (excessive sweating of the underarms, hands and/or feet).